The days of Universal Analytics are over.

 BigQuery allows large and complex data sets to be queried quickly and easily, removing the issue of sampling that’s common when creating complex segments in GA.

-Until now, this feature has only been available for GA360 users.
-But with GA4, all users can benefit from exporting raw events data to perform queries and export to an external tool.
+Until now, this feature was only available for GA360 users.
+But with GA4, all users can benefit from exporting raw event data to perform queries and export to an external tool.

 The GA4 user interface is the most immediately apparent change.
 Navigation structure has been streamlined to focus on user paths and events in line with the new data collection model.